kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ## Level 10: 10-32 - 10-37 (The Ziggurat of Kauket)

-The ziggurat of Kauket is the dominant feature of Level 10.
-The ziggurat is massive and ancient.
-First built out of huge blocks of granite some 3,400 years ago, it has always served as a site for heqeti worship of the demon prince, Kauket.
-The blocks are 10’x15’ in size, and are pitted, pebbled, and greasy from the blood of sacrifices and the passage of countless heqeti slimes.
-As the map makes clear, the ziggurat has been damaged over the millennia, particularly on its lower steps, but is still basically intact.
+* The massive and ancient ziggurat of Kauket is the dominant feature of Level 10.
+	* First built out of huge blocks of granite 3,400 years ago, it has always served as a site for heqeti worship of the demon prince, Kauket.
+	* The blocks are 10’x15’ in size, pitted, pebbled, and greasy from the blood of sacrifices and the passage of countless heqeti slimes.
+	* The ziggurat has been damaged over the millennia, particularly on its lower steps, but is still basically intact.

-The ziggurat has four steps, with the lowest step rising 10’ above the level of the swamp and each subsequent step climbing another 15’.
-The top step is thus 55’ above the marsh.
-The ziggurat is lit by the glow of fire emanating from its first and third steps (see text below).
+* The ziggurat has four steps, the lowest rising 10’ above the swamp and each subsequent step climbing another 15’ (the top is thus 55' above the marsh).

-Environmental Effects: As a site of great and ancient evil, the entire ziggurat lies under the effect of a hallow spell (see new spells).
-This means that creatures of chaotic evil alignment benefit from +2 to all rolls (saves, ‘to hit’ rolls, etc.), while those of all other alignments suffer a -2 penalty to all rolls.
-Should the PCs have cleansed the upper heqeti temple (area 7-78) of its evil (through the use of a hallow spell), then the hallow effect here on Level 10 will be removed.
-It is, of course, also possible to unhallow the ziggurat through the application of good-oriented divine rituals; doing so after a climactic battle here should be considered a good and heroic act.
-The rituals for hallowing the ziggurat are costly (20,000 gp) and time-consuming (three weeks).
+	* the glow of fire emanates from the first and third steps (see below).

+Evil, Evil from the Dawn of Time!
+* As a site of great and ancient evil, the entire ziggurat lies under a hallow spell (new).
+	* Chaotic evil creatures gain +2 to all rolls (saves, ‘to hit’ rolls, etc.).
+Those of all other suffer a -2 to all rolls.
+	* If the upper heqeti temple (7-78) is cleansed of its evil (through use of a hallow spell), the hallow effect here on Level 10 is removed.
+* It is possible to unhallow the ziggurat through the application of good-oriented divine rituals after the climactic battle.
+Such rituals cost 20,000 gp and take 3 weeks.

 A Climactic Battle!
-For those adventuring parties wishing to cleanse Arden Vul of the heqeti presence, an epic combat on and around the ziggurat is likely.
-In preparing for such a combat, the GM must consider the state of heqeti awareness of the PCs’s progress (see 9-79 and Level 10 introduction).
-If the heqeti are expecting intruders, then the heqeti leaders will have assumed fixed positions in the vicinity of the ziggurat, and will be ready to repel the PCs with spells and summoned allies.
+* For those adventurers wishing to cleanse Arden Vul of the heqeti presence, an epic combat on and around the ziggurat is likely.
+	* To prepare, the GM should consider the state of heqeti awareness of the PCs’s progress (see 9-79 and Level 10 introduction).
+		* If expecting intruders, the heqeti leaders will have assumed fixed positions in the vicinity of the ziggurat, and be ready to repel the PCs with spells and summoned allies.
 The resulting combat may provide a suitably epic conclusion to many campaigns.
-If, however, the PCs have managed to approach Level 10 without alerting the heqeti to their presence, then the ziggurat will provide a substantially easier challenge, as some of the heqeti leaders will be found elsewhere in the complex.
+		* If the PCs have managed to approach Level 10 without alerting the heqeti to their presence, the ziggurat will provide a substantially easier challenge, as some of the heqeti leaders will be found elsewhere in the complex.

-Finally, GMs should also be aware that it is possible for the PCs to summon and fight Kauket himself!
-The procedures for such a foolish action are described in the Level 10 introduction and in the text for area 10-37.
+* Finally, GMs should also be aware that it is possible for the PCs to summon and fight Kauket himself!
+	* The procedures for such a foolish action are described in the Level 10 introduction and in the text for 10-37.

 ### 10-32: Ziggurat of Kauket, First Step

-The first step of the great ziggurat is the most badly damaged from previous wars.
-It rises 10’ above the level of the surrounding marsh, and is accessed from area 10-16 via a short, 5’ staircase.
-Statues occupy three of its four corners; next to each statue is a brazier with glowing red coals.
-Two doors on the west side of the step lead inward to area 10-36; these are unlocked.
-The walls leading to the second step are densely carved with high-relief images of heqeti worshipping a strange salamander with elephant feet and human hands (Kauket).
+* The first step of the great ziggurat, rising 10’ above the marsh, is the most badly damaged from previous wars.
+	* It is accessed from 10-16 via a short, 5’ staircase.
+	* Two doors on the west side of the step lead inward to 10-36.
+	* The walls leading are densely carved with high-relief images of heqeti worshipping a strange salamander with elephant feet and human hands (Kauket).

-Statues: The three remaining statues on this step (one was destroyed in antiquity) are 13’ tall.
-Each appears as a slug-like being with two powerful hind legs and two arms that grip a spear, a mattock, and an axe respectively.
-The statues are granite, and finely carved, despite numerous lichen growths and pitting from age; they could be sold for 900 gp each.
-In addition, the statues moan constantly in a low-pitched, eerie tone.
-The heqeti assume this is Kauket speaking to them, when in fact it is the effect of a simple, but very ancient, enchantment.
-The moaning rises and falls in volume, and is punctuated every couple of rounds with a loud croaking sound.
-If a good-aligned being approaches within 10’ of any of the statues, a powerful dispel magic effect emanates from the statue in question; this effect covers a sphere in a 20’ radius around the statue.
-This effect can be permanently defeated if a 12th-level caster casts dispel magic on each statue.
+	* 13'-tall, granite statues of slug-like beings occupy three of its four corners, each with a brazier with glowing red coals beside it.
+		* The slug-like beings have two powerful hind legs and two arms that grip a spear, a mattock, or an axe.
+The statues are finely carved, despite numerous lichen growths and pitting from age (900 gp each).
+		* The statues moan constantly in a low-pitched, eerie tone, rising and falling in volume, occasionally punctuated with a load croaking.
+			* The heqeti assume this is Kauket speaking to them, but it is a simple, but very ancient, enchantment.
+			* If a good-aligned being approaches within 10’, a 12th level dispel magic emanates 20' radius (this can be shut down with a dispel magic).

+* Unalerted
-Unalerted: If the complex is not alerted, then this step will have 9-16 heqeti pilgrims milling about, admiring the ziggurat.
-Four chosen will also be present, one posted by each of the doors to 10-36.
+	* This step has 9-16 heqeti pilgrims milling about, admiring the ziggurat.
+4 chosen will also be present, one posted by each of the doors to 10-36.
+* Alerted

-Alerted: If the heqeti are expecting the PCs, then nobody will be present here, but a troop of eight chosen led by Pikaressa, the Second Tongue (see 10-49) will be hiding inside area 10-36, ready to burst from the doors as soon as the PCs approach.
+	* Nobody is present, but a troop of 8 chosen led by Pikaressa, the Second Tongue (10-49) will be hiding inside 10-36, bursting from the doors when intruders approach.

 9-16 heqeti hopper pilgrims (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 31, 30, 29, 28, 28, 27(x3), 26(x3), 24, 23, 22, 22, 21; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.